route1337/ansible-role-ubuntubase/README.md

 Ansible Role - ubuntu-base
 ==========================
-This repo contains the Ubuntu Base (ubuntu-base) Ansible role.
+This repo contains the Ubuntu Base (ubuntu_base) Ansible role.

 What this role does
 -------------------